blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/alchemist.md

 ### Master Alchemy
 You have gained mastery over the field of alchemy.
 You have learned to copy existing potions, whether they are products of any known techniques or not.
-When making a batch of potions during a partial or full rest, you may expend a potion to copy it.
-Doing this requires 10GP of ingredients per potion.
+When making a batch of potions during a rest, you may expend a potion to produce copies of it.
+Doing this requires 10GP of ingredients per copy created.

 ## Alchemy Techniques